Summary of Decameron tales: Sixth tale (VIII, 6)

-Bruno and Buffalmacco steal a pig from Calandrino, and induce him to deduce its recovery by means of pills of ginger and Vernaccia wine.
-Of the said pills they give him two, one after the other, made of dog-ginger compounded with aloes; and it then appearing as if he had had the pig himself, they constrain him to buy them off, if he would not have them tell his wife.
+Bruno and Buffalmacco steal a pig from Calandrino.
+They also decide to tease him about it, so they induce him to use a magical truth test involving ginger sweets.
+The thief, they claim, will not be able to swallow the sweets.
+Through subterfuge, Calandrino is given sweets infused with bitter root and is thus unable to swallow them, revealing himself to be the thief of his own pig!
+Bruno and Buffalmacco threaten to tell Calandrino's wife, but he buys them off with some capons.

 Filomena narrates.
 Just like Bruno and Buffalmacco, Calandrino was also in reality a 14th-century Italian Renaissance painter.
 However, Calandrino was known as a simpleton by his contemporaries.
 It is possible that this tale may be true and Boccaccio recorded it first.
 The test that Bruno and Buffalmacco submit Calandrino to was really a medieval lie detector test and the tale is consistent with what we know about the characters of the three painters.

 Seventh tale (VIII, 7)

-A scholar loves a widow lady, who, being enamoured of another, causes him to spend a winter's night awaiting her in the snow.
-He afterwards by a stratagem causes her to stand for a whole day in July, naked upon a tower, exposed to the flies, the gadflies, and the sun.
+A scholar named Rineri loves a widow lady, Elena.
+Hoping to discourage his advances, she invites him to her house but makes him wait all night in the freezing cold while she cavorts with her favored lover.
+Months later, in high summer, Rineri has his chance for revenge when Elena approaches him for help in getting back her lover, who has deserted her.
+By means of what he says is an elaborate magic ritual, he lures her to the roof of a remote tower where he makes her stand naked for a whole day, exposed to the flies and the sun.
+She takes months to recover and vows to stay away from men in future.

 Pampinea tells this story of revenge over spurned love, which has many common analogues in many languages in antiquity, the Middle Ages, the Renaissance, and early modern periods.

 Eighth tale (VIII, 8)

-Two men keep with one another: the one lies with the other's wife: the other, being aware of it, manages with the aid of his wife to have the one locked in a chest, upon which he then lies with the wife of him that is locked therein.
+Spinelloccio and Zeppa are friends until Spinelloccio lies with Zeppa's wife.
+Zeppa calls out his wife and says that to atone she must help him punish Spinelloccio.
+When Spinelloccio arrives for another tryst, Zeppa and his wife lock him in a trunk.
+Zeppa than goes to Spinelloccio's wife and explains that, for both of them to get revenge, she must lie with him.
+So Zeppa and Spinelloccio's wife have sex lying on top of the barrel where Spinelloccio is imprisoned.
+They all enjoy the experience so much, that they agree to hold both their wives in common for the future.

 Fiammetta narrates this tale.
 Like many of the eighth day it has a theme in common with many tales from the ancient and medieval era and it is not possible to point to one source that served as Boccaccio's inspiration.